qoeur/qoeur/src/doc/syntax.md

-## qoeur compiler programming: yntax
+## qoeur compiler programming: syntax

 defining a relevant syntax that makes semantically meaningful is not easy. many programming language designers neglect these aspects completely. in general, a syntax should be simple, consistent, intuitive and flexible (a bit like legos).